-1.1 This policy forms part of Neighbourhood Watch Network’s commitment to the safeguarding of personal data processed by staff, Multi Scheme Administrators (MSAs) and Trustees.
-The aim of this policy is to clarify the rights and obligations of NWN staff, MSAs and Trustees with respect to personal data.
+1.1 This policy forms part of Neighbourhood Watch Network’s commitment to the safeguarding of personal data processed by staff, Multi Scheme Administrators (MSAs), volunteers and Trustees.
+The aim of this policy is to clarify the rights and obligations of NWN staff, MSAs, volunteers and Trustees with respect to personal data.

 1.2 This policy is supported by sub-policies that include greater detail on specific aspects of data management and security.
 The sub-policies cover (for copies of these please contact us):

 - Subject Access Requests

 - Data Breaches

 - Privacy Notice

 - Volunteer Privacy Notice

 - Staff Privacy Notice